Undistraction/position/README.md

 ## API

-You can play with the latest version in a Sassmeister gist [here](http://sassmeister.com/gist/7faa51b2facff9310309).
-Examples render below the docs.
+You can play with the latest version in a Sassmeister gist [here](http://sassmeister.com/gist/cdf30d3c1be08ee66b38).

 The main mixin takes the following form: